-Last fall, I gave you the idea to take note of how your child adjusted to the last daylight saving time.
+Last fall, I gave you the idea to note how your child adjusted to the last daylight saving time.
 I promise that was for a good reason.
 The way your child adjusts helps you understand his sleep temperament.

-- Is he sensitive to a small sleep window or does he go with the flow?
+- Is he sensitive to a small sleep window, or does he go with the flow?

 Tip 2: The “Nothing” Approach

-You could put your child down for her nap later by ½ hour (via the clock) and by the end of the day, your child might be adjusted to her old schedule.
+You could put your child down for her nap later by ½ hour (via the clock), and by the end of the day, your child might be adjusted to her old schedule.

 This approach allows you not to sweat the prep.
 Hey, think of it as one of the only times during the year that your child may see a 7am or 8am (gasp!) wake up!